shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/part-2.md

 bytes32 public constant CONTRIBUTOR_ROLE = keccak256("CONTRIBUTOR");
 bytes32 public constant STAKEHOLDER_ROLE = keccak256("STAKEHOLDER");
 ```
-User’s of the DAO will be of two types - Contributors and Stakeholders - we need to declare two constants here..
-We’ll eventually use them to register and differentiate users.
+Users of the DAO will be of two types - Contributors and Stakeholders.
+We need to declare two constants here, which are the [keccak256 hash](https://docs.soliditylang.org/en/v0.8.6/units-and-global-variables.html#mathematical-and-cryptographic-functions) of the words themselves.
+These constants will be used later to register and differentiate users.

 &nbsp;
 ```
 uint32 constant minimumVotingPeriod = 1 weeks;
 ```
 The `minimumVotingPeriod` variable holds the number of days a proposal can be voted on in UNIX time.
-The global variable `weeks` is a suffix provided by Solidity, `1 weeks` here translates to the total seconds of UNIX time a week from now.
+The [time unit](https://docs.soliditylang.org/en/v0.8.6/units-and-global-variables.html#time-units) weeks is a suffix provided by Solidity, 1 weeks here translates to the total seconds of [UNIX time](https://en.wikipedia.org/wiki/Unix_time) a week from now.
+The value of UNIX time can be displayed with the command date +%s.%N in Linux. macOS users need to run brew install coreutils to enable microseconds display and use gdate +%s.%N instead.

 &nbsp;
 ```
 uint256 numOfProposals;
 ```
-This variable is incremented every time a new charity proposal is added.
-This is so we could iterate through the charity proposals in the mapping data type as Solidity doesn’t provide a way to step through mappings.
+`numOfProposals` is incremented every time a new charity proposal is added.
+This lets us iterate through the charity proposals in the mapping data type, as Solidity doesn’t provide a way to step through mappings.

 &nbsp;
 ```